jason0x43/jc-toggl/README.md

 * `toggl/` - List your time entries in descending order by last stop time.
 Only entries for the past 9 days are included.
 Entries with the same description are collapsed into a single Alfred item.
-* `toggl@` - List time entries on a specific date.
+* `toggl#` - List time entries on a specific date.
 This can be a date like 8/24, "today", "yesterday", or a weekday name.
 * `toggl<` - List time entries from a specific date or date+time until the current time.
 * `toggl+` - Create an entry with a description.
 * `toggl>` - List miscellaneous commands, like opening toggl.com.
+* `toggl.` - Quickly stop the currently active timer
 * `toggl?` - Get help

 When you run the workflow for the first time you will need to input your Toggl